Skip to main content

 This Lightning Talk, delivered online as part of GopherCon 2021, argued for the use of Go in data science, along with Python and R. Tom Miller’s presentation falls between minutes 41 and 51 of the recording.

-See the slides from the presentation.
+See the slides from the lightning talk.

 A detailed review of Northwestern’s current data science curriculum and specializations is available on the MSDS program website.